-Ownership Transfer and Succession Planning for Your Business
+Ownership Transfer & Management Succession for Your Business

 Whether your primary goal is to define your legacy, provide an opportunity for the next generation or maximize your financial proceeds, this comprehensive, three-day, executive conference is a must attend.
 Limited to just 50 attendees, participants have the undivided attention and focus of FMI’s professional team.
 Educating owners of construction companies about the options available for transferring ownership of a business to employees or family members, this program addresses in-depth the issues surrounding management succession planning, leadership development, valuation and stock transfer techniques.
 It assists owners in understanding the available alternatives and choosing a path best-suited to meet the company’s long-term objectives.
 At the end, you will leave with the basis for a personal action plan to solve ownership transfer and succession problems with confidence and success.

 - Understanding practical matters impacting stock transfer techniques

 - Examining ownership transfer methodologies and the relative benefits and drawbacks of specific transfer methodologies